hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

   ]
 }
 ```

+This version:

-This version does not force a single interpretation.
+* does not force a single interpretation

-It preserves the structure of uncertainty.
+* preserves all evidence-supported alternatives
+* maintains explicit uncertainty

+---

 ## Key Takeaway

-Kernel Core v0.2 does not resolve ambiguity by default.

-It enforces a single rule:
+Kernel Core v0.2 enforces a single rule:

 > If uncertainty cannot be resolved by evidence, it must remain explicit.

-In other words, ambiguity is not a problem to fix —
+Ambiguity is not a problem to fix.
-it is a condition to preserve.
+It is a condition to preserve.

-It enforces what is allowed to be concluded — not what appears most likely.
+---

 ## Related Invariants

-- Uncertainty must remain explicit
+* Uncertainty must remain explicit
-- No unsupported inference
+* No unsupported inference
-- Traceability must be verifiable
+* Traceability must be verifiable

+---

 ## Position in the stack